aragornranger/Night-sky-stacker/README.md

 # The night sky stacker project
 This is a script for aligning and stacking raw images of stars.
-Currently working on realizing alignment and stacking of comet photos.
-Alignment data are calculated using a convolution based algorithm.
+Current version works on realizing alignment and stacking of comet photos.
+Alignment data are calculated using a convolution-based algorithm.

+Packages needed:
+`matplotlib` `rawpy`

 # Tutorial